biobakery/maaslin3/README.md

 * `transform` (default `LOG`, base 2): The transformation to apply to the features after normalization and before analysis.
-The option `LOG` is recommended, but `PLOG` (pseudo-log with a pseudo-count of half the dataset minimum non-zero abundance replacing zeros) and `NONE` can also be used.
+The option `LOG` is recommended, but `PLOG` (pseudo-log with a pseudo-count of half the dataset minimum non-zero abundance replacing zeros, particularly for metabolomics data) and `NONE` can also be used.
 * `correction` (default `BH`): The correction to obtain FDR-corrected q-values from raw p-values.
 Any valid options for `p.adjust` can be used.